awsdevopsrony1/Walmart_SQL_Python/README.md

 - How can Walmart leverage its sales data to boost revenue and profit?
 This project seeks to answer that question by performing an exploratory data analysis (EDA) on historical transaction data.
 ## 📌 Project Overview

-This project demonstrates an end-to-end Data Analytics workflow using Python and MySQL.
-The objective was to extract Walmart sales data from Kaggle, clean and transform the data using Pandas, load it into MySQL using SQLAlchemy, and generate business insights through SQL queries
+This project demonstrates an end-to-end Data Analytics workflow using Python and MySQLServer.
+The objective was to extract Walmart sales data from Kaggle, clean and transform the data using Pandas, load it into MySQLServer using SQLAlchemy, and generate business insights through SQL queries

 ## 📊 Project Workflow